-On a wickedly hot late-spring day, nearly 3,000 people gathered in the center of sleepy Andersonville, Ga., for the dedication of perhaps the most controversial Civil War monument ever erected.
+On a wickedly hot late-spring day, nearly 3,000 people gathered in the center of sleepy Andersonville, Ga., for the dedication the most controversial Civil War monument ever erected.
 In memory of Captain Henry Wirz -- the long-dead commandant at the notorious POW camp located less than a mile away -- the granite obelisk was the brainchild of the United Daughters of the Confederacy.

 Reviled in the North and cast as a "martyr jailor" in the South, Wirz was in a white-hot spotlight on May 12, 1909, nearly 44 years after he had been hanged in Washington for "wanton cruelty" and murder of Union soldiers at Andersonville.

 Carefully crafted text -- some would call it flat-out fraudulent -- was also unveiled on panels on each of the four sides of the monument.
 "In memory of Captain Henry Wirz, C.S.A. born Zurich, Switzerland, 1822, sentenced to death and executed at Washington D.C.
 November 10, 1865," read one of them.
 "To rescue his name from the stigma attached to it by embittered prejudice this shaft is erected by the Georgia division, United Daughters of the Confederacy."
 Near the base of the monument, attendees couldn't miss Wirz's last name in large block letters.

 According to an Associated Press account of the dedication, "the national significance of these exercises was not lost" upon the huge crowd, which strained to hear some the speakers.
 Sprinkled among them were men and women from the North.
 Sadly, some of them had lost relatives at Andersonville -- those soldiers may have been buried in the national cemetery just outside the boundary of the old camp.